-Jury Comments: There was a great formal strategy and good focus on pubic access and experience of the building.
+Jury Comments: This project had an excellent formal strategy, focus on public access, and experience of the building.
 The entry pavilion raises the level of aspiration, so it deserves to be on Confederation Boulevard.

 The design for the Urban Forestry Research Centre was driven by the idea of the building as an educational machine that could be experienced differently, yet effectively, by the worker, visitor, and pedestrian.
 The circulation works like a Mobius strip, guiding the user through the building regardless of which entrance they use.

-Jury Comments: Nice thought about siting.
-The atmosphere of the drawings was the most unique.
+Jury Comments: This project demonstrates admirable thinking about the site.
+The atmosphere of the drawings was unique among the projects.